How To Help Your Bank or Credit Union Finish 2024 "STRONG"

-I was reminded of those lines recently when, after presenting a marketing audit report to one of our clients, the CEO said, “We’re not as good at service as we think.”
+I was reminded of those lines recently when, after presenting a credit union marketing assessment report to one of our clients, the CEO said, “We’re not as good at service as we think.”
 He was referencing the mystery shop portion of the audit.
 The challenge with this particular institution was that its well-designed marketing pieces were saying one thing…but its staff was delivering something else.

 As you review your marketing, you must answer the question: “Are we really who we say we are?”